Nitrous oxide regulations

 • No same-day delivery: Online retailers and suppliers must ensure a minimum one-day delay on delivery orders.

-• Storage and visibility restrictions: Retailers must store nitrous oxide products and packaging out of sight to discourage misuse.
+• Storage and visibility restrictions: Retailers must store nitrous oxide products and packaging out of sight.

 • Recordkeeping for businesses: Suppliers must keep accurate records of nitrous oxide sales for food, beverage or wholesale purposes.